 The proposed CES would stimulate further development of the State's land-based wind resource.
-As discussed in Chapter 4, modeling conducted to assist this impact analysis found that incremental land-based wind capacity could provide between 3,495 MW and 5,330 MW and between 11,276 GWh and 16,748 GWh of generation under the base case and high load case scenarios, respectively.
-As shown in Exhibit 5-12, the majority of this capacity is anticipated to be developed through wind projects between 30 and 99 MW in size.
-In terms of geographic distribution, the majority of projected new wind capacity is expected to be developed in Zone A (West) and Zone E (Mohawk Valley), accounting for between 60 and 75 percent of total incremental land-based wind capacity under the four scenarios.
-110
+As discussed in Chapter 4, modeling conducted to assist this impact analysis found that incremental land-based wind capacity could provide between 4,000 MW and 5,905 MW and between 13,651 GWh and 19,802 GWh of generation under the base case and high load case

 The 2014 NYSERDA potential study also looked at the technical and economic potential for wind capacity through 2030.
-The study estimated a total technical potential of 12,651 MW and an economic potential of 4,074 MW.
-111 These estimates are consistent with the supply curve model results used for this SEIS.
+The study estimated a total technical potential of 12,651 MW and an economic potential of 4,074 MW.121 These estimates are consistent with the supply curve model results used for this SEIS.